kanchan0/Documentation_Using_swagger/README.md

 #### To get started follow the steps
 ##### 1. clone the project `git clone git@github.com:kanchan0/Documentation_Using_swagger.git`
 ##### 2. Make a folder in root directory named config and a file name keys.js inside it
-         this file contain the details of the database connectivity.
+         This file contains the detail of the database connectivity.
 Give the details in the following format

          module.exports={